trapcodeio/defer-css/readme.md

 ### Defer Css

-A simple function to defer css in your html tag.
+A simple LightWeight function to defer css in your web applications or websites.

 #### Direct Browser Installation
 ```html